DrOgres/twdu/README.md

 - Fixed: Missing localization on Settings

 - Adjustment - CSS for weapon sheet to acomidate new field and fix minor border issue

-- TODO - Code Cleanup
-- TODO - Ensure all Localization is Complete

 Beta 1: